Wearing Too Many Hats and Burning Out: How to Stop

 Why this quietly kills you:

-Every hour you spend on $15/hour tasks is an hour you’re NOT spending on $200/hour growth work.
+Every hour you spend on $15/hour tasks is an hour you’re not spending on $200/hour growth work.

-The real problem isn’t that you’re wearing too many hats.
-It’s that you haven’t calculated what each hat costs you.
+You’re not saving money by doing everything yourself—you’re spending your most expensive resource on your cheapest tasks.
+The real problem isn’t that you’re wearing too many hats; it’s that you haven’t calculated what each hat actually costs you.

 The Task-Value Reframe Serious Operators Use To Stop Wearing Too Many Hats